 Best Educational Consultant helping families find answers to educational and therapeutic placement questions.
 Therapeutic placement services are available for students with learning issues, disruptive behaviors, anxiety, depression, ADHD, defiance, adoption issues and more.
 Dr. Bishop can help your rising college senior with educational or behavioral issues find the best suited college or young adult transitional program.Learn More

 Dr. Bishop helps families connect with the best suited college prep or specialty focus day or boarding school for their academically gifted student.
 Matching services are available for struggling students with ADHD, autism spectrum, behavioral, emotional, or learning issues.
 Dr. Bishop can assist with ensuring your child’s educational environment meets their unique educational needs.

 Guidance is available for students needing assistance with college selection and the overall admission process.
-Focus areas include competitive colleges and universities to specialized colleges for students with specific challenges.
-Dr. Bishop can assist your rising college student create an appropriate application list based on GPA, SAT scores, and desired factors.
+Focus areas include specialized colleges for students with specific challenges including learning disabilities and behavioral concerns.
+Dr. Bishop can assist your rising college student create an appropriate application list based on GPA, SAT scores, desired factors and accommodations needed.

 Dr. Bishop utilizes his professional experience managing residential treatment facilities across the U.S. to help families find the best treatment program for struggling students with emotional and behavioral concerns.
 Referrals are made to residential treatment centers (RTC's), working ranch programs, wilderness therapy programs, therapeutic boarding schools, emotional growth schools, and young adult transitional programs.